borgmatic-collective/borgmatic/docs/how-to/make-per-application-backups.md

 `keep_daily` value of `5` and nothing else in the `retention` section.
 That's because the `!retain` tag says to retain the local version of `retention` and ignore any values coming in from the include.
-But because the `repositories` sequence doesn't have a `!retain` tag, that sequence still gets merged together to contain both `common.borg` and `repo.borg`.
+But because the `repositories` list doesn't have a `!retain` tag, it still gets merged together to contain both `common.borg` and `repo.borg`.

-The `!retain` tag can only be placed on mapping and sequence nodes, and it goes right after the name of the option (and its colon) on the same line.
+The `!retain` tag can only be placed on mappings and lists, and it goes right after the name of the option (and its colon) on the same line.
 The effects of `!retain` are recursive, meaning that if you place a `!retain` tag on a top-level mapping, even deeply nested values within it will not be merged.

 Additionally, the `!retain` tag only works in a configuration file that also performs a merge include with `<<: !include`.
 It doesn't make sense within,